KYVENetwork/supervysor/.github/README.md

 supervysor start
 ```

-The supervysor then will start an Osmosis node as data source for the pool with the ID 1 of the KYVE Kaon Network.
+The supervysor then will start an Osmosis node as data source for the pool with the ID 27 of the Korellia network.

-_Note: The shown pool for the example haven't been created yet._